GokuMohandas/Made-With-ML/README.md

 ## Overview

-In this course, we'll go from experimentation (model design + development) to production (model deployment + iteration).
+In this course, we'll go from experimentation (design + development) to production (deployment + iteration).
 We'll do this iteratively by motivating the components that will enable us to build a *reliable* production system.

 <blockquote>
   <img width=20 src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/640px-YouTube_full-color_icon_%282017%29.svg.png">&nbsp; Be sure to watch the video below for a quick overview of what we'll be building.